opnsense/tools/README.md

     # make distfiles

-Compiled base and kernel sets can be prefetched from a mirror:
+Compiled base and kernel sets can be prefetched from a mirror, while removing any previously available set:

-    # make prefetch VERSION=version.to.prefetch
+    # make prefetch-<option>[,...]
+VERSION=version.to.prefetch

+Available prefetch options are:

+* base:		prefetch the base set
+* kernel:	prefetch the kernel set
+* packages:	prefetch the packages set

 Core packages (pristine copies) can be batch-built using: